nhilam-18/MBA-note/Financial-Accounting/deferred-taxes/note.md

 * Deferred tax asset (DTA)
     - Tax payment greater than GAAP tax expense.
 Represent a future benefit as less taxes in future.

+## Temporary Difference In Tax
+* The deferred tax liability using the pretax and the income tax rate:

+`` Overtime the amount of tax pay is the same, but company want it because they can deffer their tax.
+It's money company regconize they own the IRS but don't have to pay it back yet.``

+## Some sources of deferred tax assets
+* Tax loss carryforward.
+When a company reports a loss for tax purposes
+    - can be carried forward indefinitely
+    - used to be able to carry backward for 2 years
+* Restructuring costs
+    - GAAP cost are estimated and accrued in the current period
+    - Howerver expense are not tax deductible until the period they are paid.